SnowLilyx/3rd-year-project/README.md

 code/linalg.js - Various functions implementing the required linear algebra functions

 code/main.js - The main JavaScript file, sets up the three.js interface and implements the mathematics for interpolating the cube on arbitrary linear transformations.

+A large portion of the work of this project was in working out the mathematics for interpolating linear transformations in a visually acceptable way as I could not find any methods in the literature.